cinesplat/version-history/README.md

 ## CineSplat Release History

 * v1.1 - May 5 2025
+    * (May 24 2025) Feature - Doubleclick on the image opens the image in fullscreen on captures.
+    * (May 24 2025) Feature - Changed favourites icon to a red circle with a white star.
     * (May 10 2025) Feature - Clicking on Cinesplat logo redirects to root URL.
     * (May 10 2025) Feature - Added 0.4 transparent black overlay for landing page.
     * (May 8 2025) Feature - Changed password field to text field on landing page.